The newly-restored 2,000-year-old terraces in the Carmel forest.

-Claiming the National Council for Planning and Building intends to destroy the country’s open spaces by advancing certain construction programs, Keren Kayemeth LeIsrael-Jewish National Fund has submitted a petition against the body to the High Court of Justice.
+Claiming that the National Council for Planning and Building intends to destroy the country's open spaces by advancing certain construction programs, Keren Kaymeth LeIsrael-Jewish National Fund submitted a petition against the body to the High Court of Justice in recent days.

 Atar pledged that KKL-JNF would "stand as a barrier against any attempt to damage natural spaces in an irresponsible manner."

-Last February, environmental groups led by KKL-JNF, the Society for the Protection of Nature in Israel and Green Course launched “The Covenant to Strengthen Jerusalem,” which aims to combat eight different building programs they claimed devastate the Jerusalem Hills.
+Last February, environmental groups, led by KKL-JNF, the Society for the Protection of Nature in Israel and Green Course, launched "The Covenant to Strengthen Jerusalem," aiming to combat eight different building programs that they claimed at the time would devastate the Jerusalem Hills.

 At the time, the plans they cited as potentially destructive included a housing program for Har Harat, the Bat Harim project in Tzur Hadassah, the Western Ring Road from Motza to Nahal Refaim, building in the Reches Lavan area, an extension of the Ora moshav, an expansion of the Hadassah Ein Kerem complex, apartments at Mitzpe Naftoah and the Hamagresa program next to Har Harat.

-Just three weeks ago, the Knesset Internal Affairs and Environment Committee called upon the Housing Cabinet to specifically put an end to the Har Harat building plans, which were slated to bring thousands of apartment units to a 160-hectare (395 acres) space between Jerusalem and Mevasseret Zion.
+Just three weeks ago, the Knesset Internal Affairs and Environment Committee called upon the Housing Cabinet to specifically put an end to the Har Harat building plans, slated to bring thousands of apartment units to a 160-hectare space between Jerusalem and Mevasseret Zion.

 Citing a 2010 government decision, the writers stress that the country's planning institutions received the green light to generate a consolidated master plan, but without changing programs that were already implemented.

-KKL-JNF has a direct interest in some of the lands in question since TAMA-22 stipulates that “the designation of forest areas will not be changed without consulting with KKL-JNF,” according to the petition.
+KKL-JNF has a direct interest in some of the lands in question, as TAMA-22 stipulates that "the designation of forest areas will not be changed, without consulting with KKL-JNF," according to the petition.
 The foundation also owns some of the spaces officially slated for development, such as Har Harat – which TAMA-8 defines as a national park – and Reches Lavan – which TAMA-22 defines as a forest, the authors explain.

-At these sites, the National Council for Planning and Building “purports to discuss removing some of the areas from TAMA-1’s blueprint of protected spaces,” the petition says.
-Regarding Reches Lavan specifically, however, the authors acknowledge that development plans were frozen temporarily on August 5.
+At these sites, the National Council for Planning and Building "purports to discuss removing some of the areas from TAMA-1's blueprint of protected spaces," the petition says.
+Regarding Reches Lavan specifically, however, the authors acknowledge that development plans were frozen for the time being on August 5.